Bacuriim/project-elevators-system/README.md

 ## 📝Instructions

-- Write a program that defines the route to be taken by n elevators to meet the demand of m people.
-To do this, an algorithm that defines the route to be taken by each of the elevators to meet the demand of the people must be developed, as well as a code that abstracts the operation of a group of elevators must be implemented.
+- Write a program that defines the up_route to be taken by n elevators to meet the demand of m people.
+To do this, an algorithm that defines the up_route to be taken by each of the elevators to meet the demand of the people must be developed, as well as a code that abstracts the operation of a group of elevators must be implemented.

 ### 🌐General considerations